ethereum/solidity-website/src/posts/2024-07-11-a-closer-look-at-via-ir.md

 Additionally, the via-IR code generation unconditionally generates code for every expression without codegen shortcuts.
 Hence, it is considered to be less error-prone than the Solidity source files.
 However, this also makes the unoptimized IR code more verbose and inefficient.
 The Yul optimizer which comprises individual, easy-to-verify, and modular steps can be used to compensate for this.
-The Yul optimizer can be enabled using ``--via-ir --optimize`` on the command line.
+The Yul optimizer can be enabled using ``--via-ir --optimize`` on the command line and ``viaIR: true, optimize: {enabled: true}`` using the standard JSON input/output interface.

 Apart from this, there are also some important semantic changes.
 You can read more about these changes in [official Solidity docs](https://docs.soliditylang.org/en/v0.8.26/ir-breaking-changes.html#semantic-only-changes).